 Bootstrapping and budgeting are the name of the game when it comes to startups.
-As a result, the success of a new business venture depends in large part on the owner’s ability to scale as well as knowing when & where to crack down and stop overspending.
+As a result, the success of a new business venture depends in large part on the owner’s ability to scale as well as knowing when & where to crack down and stop overspending and regain cash flow.

-When it comes to growth and performance, scalability affects the speed at which your startup can successfully add employees, products, facilities, supplies, etc. More often than not, startups scale too soon (not unlike peaking in high school).
-Here are a few of the most common ways in which new businesses tend to overspend and a little savvy about how to avoid getting in the red.
+When it comes to growth and performance, scalability affects the speed at which your startup can successfully add employees, products, facilities, supplies, etc. More often than not, a new small business tends to scale too soon.
+Here are a few of the most common ways in which new small businesses tend to overspend and a little savvy about how to avoid getting in the red.

 For example, use good resources for free video conferencing like Skype and Google Hangouts.
 Hootsuite offers limited social management tools for free.
 Asana and Wrike offer free project management systems.
 WordPress, Wix, Drupal, and others offer free content management.
 Insightly has a free customer relationship management system, and so on.

 The success of your business depends in large part on the people who work for you.
 With this in mind, many startup founders make the mistake of prematurely hiring too many specialists.
-While financial officers and system administrators have a great deal to offer, most entrepreneurs in early startups can’t afford to pay these professionals their rates.
+While a CFO or a system administrators have a great deal to offer, most entrepreneurs in early startups can’t afford to pay these professionals their rates.

 In its early stages, you can save a great deal on rent, utilities, and supplies by running the business from your home.
 By reducing overhead costs, a home-based business allows you to reinvest revenue into the company instead of facilities.
 As an added bonus, you and your employees will likely enjoy saving time and money commuting to work every day.